 Jim wiped his forehead with the back of his gloved hand.
 “Whew.
 Thanks for getting me through it.
 I’ve never tubed a kid this small before.”

-The nurse handed Jim a syringe filled with pulmonary surfactant to inject into the intratracheal tube.
+The nurse handed the resident a syringe filled with pulmonary surfactant to inject into the intratracheal tube.
 While the intern carefully worked out the dose of antibiotics, the nurse started an IV, and the med student rechecked the breath sounds.
 Jim had prepped them well.

 “Way to go team.
 Nice work.”
 Eli said.
 To the medical student and intern he said, “Don’t worry.
 You guys will be able to do that soon enough.”